section-engineering-education/engineering-education/content/articles/multi-label-classification-with-scikit-multilearn/index.md

 ### Adapted algorithm

 This technique uses adaptive algorithms, which are used to perform multi-label classification rather than conducting problem transformation directly.
-In Scikit-multi learn, we have multi-label-k-nearest-neighbor (MLkNN), which is used to handle multi-label classification.
+In Scikit-multilearn, we have multi-label-k-nearest-neighbor (MLkNN), which is used to handle multi-label classification.

 ### Ensemble methods

 This is a hybrid technique that combines the functionalities of the two mentioned techniques to produce better results.
 Ensemble methods tend to give a model with a higher accuracy score.

-For a detailed understanding about ensemble methods click [here](/engineering-education/boosting-algorithms-python/)
+For a detailed understanding about ensemble methods, click [here](/engineering-education/boosting-algorithms-python/).

 > NOTE: In this tutorial, we will focus on the first technique, problem transformation, in building our model.